 Today was incredible.
 Our bus took us to a very large truffle orchard where 60 hectares has been planted with ilex oaks.
 Emilio has up to 6 truffle hunters and their dogs at his property throughout the season.
 Outside of the season they assist with the general health and well being of the truffiere, such as water pipes, trimming trees, and so many other necessary jobs.
 We saw the big boys toys that they use to create their Spanish Wells, or spraying of truffle liquor whilst trimming the roots.

 At the top of the hill was one of the areas that were were going to watch our Spanish truffle hunter and his fabulous dog hunt for some truffles.
 His dog was a Griffon x German Pointer, and the first thing I noticed was the lack of tail.
 The tail wasn’t docked but was a natural occurrence from the Griffon side.
 It was a stunning dog that really enjoyed its work.
-He worked off leash, however, with the land and the amount of trees to check, it certainly made sense to work them this way.
+He works off leash, however, with the land and the amount of trees to check, it certainly makes sense for it to work this way.

 The dog walked along several rows weaving in and out indicating when he located a truffle.
-Sometimes it was a single truffle showing it came from the initial inoculation, whilst the clusters that were located were from the Spanish wells that had been made two years prior.
-The standard comment was made though when only a small amount of truffles had been located in the hour we were there, we were told “you should have been here yesterday, 10Kg in one hour”.
+Sometimes it was a single truffle showing it came from the initial inoculation, whilst there were some clusters that were located which were Spanish wells that had been made two years prior.

 More information to come…